-3.1.1 VES Surveys and Rescue and Relocation - Construction
+3.1.1 VES Surveys and Rescue and Relocation - Pre-Construction

-The Renewal Corporation will conduct pre-construction Visual Estimation Surveys (VES) for WPT within WPT habitat (see Appendix A - Figure 2) no more than 24 hours prior to the commencement of construction activities that require heavy equipment operation.
-"VES Surveys" means surveys completed using approved protocol visual encounter surveys, which will be developed by CDFW, ODFW and the Renewal Corporation.
-The Renewal Corporation will visually inspect the work area prior to heavy equipment operation.
-Depending upon the timing of the survey, individuals may or may not be easily located.
-It is unlikely that nest sites and/or hibernating/aestivating individuals will be observed during VES Surveys in the winter months; however, dens, burrows or WPT may be observed outside of winter months.
+The Renewal Corporation will conduct pre-construction Visual Encounter Surveys (VES surveys) for WPT no more than 24 hours prior to the commencement of pre-construction activities that require heavy equipment operation within WPT habitat (see Appendix A - Figure 1).
+"VES surveys" means surveys completed using the VES Checklist.
+The VES Checklist will state that the Renewal Corporation will visually inspect the entire WPT habitat within a work area prior to heavy equipment operation.
+Depending upon the timing of the VES survey, individuals may or may not be easily located.
+For example, it is unlikely that hibernating/aestivating individuals will be observed during VES surveys in the winter months.
+The probability of observation is expected to increase with the seasonal transition to spring and summer, increasing the likelihood of WPT individuals, nest sites, dens and burrows being observed.
+The VES Checklist is expected to account for this seasonality and cover multiple WPT life stages.